infni/avoxi/README.md

 # Additional information I did not have time to address
 ## Extension ideas
-* Create an API doc (_like OpenAPI_) to define the service.
-Build from the service def, and offer it out to the clients.
-* Add Docstrings comments.
+* Add Method documentaion, and also Protoc file somments.
 * Move the GeoLite2-County database out into a reddis cache or other in-memory object to improve performance.
 * The API doc can define the error response.
 * Decide what the events are that should be logged.
 Maybe "AuhtorizeUserInRegion" or something.
-* Make a Docker-in-docker version to reduce the docker image size.
+* Make the DB connect happen on creation.
+WOUld require the API serevice def to have a close function to hand the clean up.
 * expand the health check to include a database access check.
 Possibly a timing also.